Mapping a 50-spin-qubit network through correlated sensing: Competing Interests

 For a strong field aligned along the z-axis, the perpendicular hyperfine components are a small perturbation:

-Equation \ref{eq:Delta_j_approx} shows that the measurement predominantly probes the hyperfine component parallel to the magnetic field.
-For the magnetic field used in this work ($B_z \sim 403$ G) and typical hyperfine values ($A_{zz} \sim A_\perp \sim 10$ kHz), the typical deviation from $A_{zz}$, due to $A_\perp$, is smaller than $0.03$ \% (less than 3 Hz).
-Note that the effect of a finite $A_\perp$ is suppressed because both terms in the top line of equation \ref{eq:Delta_j_approx} tend to shift in the same manner.
+Supplementary Eq. \ref{eq:Delta_j_approx} shows that the measurement predominantly probes the hyperfine component parallel to the magnetic field.
+For the magnetic field used in this work ($\Bz \sim 403$ G) and typical hyperfine values ($\Azz \sim A_\perp \sim 10$ kHz), the typical deviation from $\Azz$, due to $A_\perp$, is smaller than $0.03$ \% (less than 3 Hz).
+Note that the effect of a finite $A_\perp$ is suppressed because both terms in the top line of Supplementary Eq. \ref{eq:Delta_j_approx} tend to shift in the same manner.

 A misaligned field, with non-zero $B_x$ and $B_y$ components, in combination with a non-zero $A_\perp$, causes an additional frequency shift of $\deltah{}$.
-Due to the sign difference in the first and second terms in equation \ref{eq:ENES_non_secular}, the effect is relatively large and a perpendicular field of $\sim 0.5$ G causes a frequency shifts of a few Hz.
+Due to the sign difference in the first and second terms in Supplementary Eq. \ref{eq:ENES_non_secular}, the effect is relatively large and a perpendicular field of $\sim 0.5$ G causes a frequency shifts of a few Hz.

 These results show that additional measurements and/or analysis are required to fully exploit the high-spectral-resolution measurements presented here for precision spectroscopy of the Hamiltonian parameters.
 However, this does not affect the capability used in this work to resolve different spins with high spectral resolution.